Bsal13/Offensive-Security-Proving-Grounds-Boxes/Jacko (Intermediate) Windows Box.md

 - Downloaded a reverse shell binary from the found command execution
 - Received a shell back
 - Found SeImpersonatePrivilege was enabled on the target machine
-- Utilized printspoofer64.exe binary to escalate privileges to
+- Utilized printspoofer64.exe binary to escalate privileges to nt authority\system

 ## Improved skills
 - skill 1